TechsCode-Team/UltraCustomizerWiki/2-Installation/2-multi.md

 <br />

 #### Connecting the Bungee (Proxy)
-* Navigate to the Ultra Economy folder of a connected server
+* Navigate to the Ultra Customizer folder of a connected server
 * Enter the files *Registery.json* and copy the the MySQL key **NOTE:** This key can continue on a second line!
-* Navigate to the Ultra Economy folder on the bungee
+* Navigate to the Ultra Customizer folder on the bungee
 * Open the *Registery.json* file and replace the key

 The bungee should now been connected to your database.